-- 1. Stay home for at least 10 days, except to get medical care.
+- 1. Stay home only if symptomatic and wear a well-fitting mask when with other for at least 10 days, except to get medical care.
 [See options to shorten quarantine below] - 2.
-Contact your medical provider. - 3.
+Contact your medical provider if symptoms start.
+Get tested. - 3.
+If symptomatic.
 Separate yourself from other people and pets in your home. - 4.
 Monitor your symptoms and follow instructions from your medical provider and local health authorities. - 5.
-Students and staff do not need to provide medical clearances or negative PCR COVID-19 test results from their healthcare provider as long as the required 10-day quarantine or isolation period has been completed and is symptoms-free for 24 hours without the assistance of any medications. - 6.
+If Rapid Test result on the 3rd or 5th day is negative and symptoms has improved (no fever) then student and staff may return to school or work.
+Students and staff do not need to provide medical clearances or negative COVID-19 test results from their healthcare provider if the 10-day quarantine or isolation period has been completed and is symptoms-free for 24 hours without the assistance of any medications. - 6.
 Provide the 10 things you can do to manage your COVID-19 symptoms at home document from CDC.